masesgroup/KNet/src/documentation/articles/usagePS.md

 then the user can use objects created using **New-KObject** and other cmdlets, otherwise it is possible to invoke the desired Main-Class command which automatically executes **Start-KNetPS**.

 Here below two simple examples of producer/consumer from PowerShell.
-The examples are very minimal, but demonstrate how send to and receive from an Apache Kafka cluster.
+The examples are very minimal, but demonstrate how send to and receive from an Apache Kafka™ cluster.
-The terms __MY_KAFKA_CLUSTER__ shall be replaced with the address of Apache Kafka cluster.
+The terms __MY_KAFKA_CLUSTER__ shall be replaced with the address of Apache Kafka™ cluster.

 ### Producer

-The following snippet builds needed objects to send a record to an Apache Kafka cluster:
+The following snippet builds needed objects to send a record to an Apache Kafka™ cluster:

 ```powershell